-Without custom flags at installation, snaps run confined within a restrictive security sandbox.
+Without custom flags at installation, or subsequent interface connections, snaps are confined to a restrictive security sandbox with no access to system resources outside of the snap.

-The security policies and store policies work together to allow developers to quickly update their applications and to provide safety to end users.
+Security policies and store policies work together to allow developers to quickly update their applications, and to provide safety to end users, and this document describes the sandbox and how to configure and work with the security policies for snaps you publish.

 For help resolving issues that may arise from a snap’s security policy, see Debugging snaps.